+For those who have only one day to spend in St. Moritz, there are plenty of activities to choose from.
 Whether you’re looking for a 1-day itinerary or a list of things to do in St. Moritz, this article is for you.
 Here are a few ideas for how you can spend one day in St. Moritz.

 St. Moritz One Day Itinerary: What can you do?

 1. Enjoy a cozy breakfast as you begin your day

 In case your hotel doesn’t offer a breakfast option, you can walk around St. Moritz to find a café.
 It is important to find a warm, cozy place to eat breakfast before heading out skiing or hiking.

 You don’t have to go far in St. Moritz: there are plenty of cafes and restaurants that serve up hot coffee with delicious pastries.
 Some options are the following:

 - Conditorei Hanselmann (Via Maistra 8) – Offering an outstanding breakfast selection, delectable desserts, and a prime location in the heart of St. Moritz, this establishment provides guests with remarkable views.

 - Caffé Spettacolo (Plazza da la Staziun 8) – It is an easy-going coffee shop, conveniently located beside the train station and lake